 - Original literary works.

 - Original dramatic works.

 - Original musical works.

-- · Original artistic works.
+- Original artistic works.

-- Sound recordings.
+- · Sound recordings.

-- Films, broadcasts or cable programmes. - Typographical arrangement of published editions.
+- Films, broadcasts or cable programmes.

+- Typographical arrangement of published editions.
 (For example, the typographical arrangement in any layout, agenda and plan of an event is protected under the Copyright Ordinance.)

-Any elements connected to an event that fall into any of the above categories (for example, theme music, artwork, and so on), will be protected by copyright laws.
+As such, whilst an event is not protected by copyright laws, elements connected thereto which fall into any of the above categories (for example, theme music, artwork, recording) are protected by copyright laws.